makandra/angular_xss/README.md

 When rendering AngularJS templates with a server-side templating engine like ERB or Haml it is easy to introduce XSS vulnerabilities.
 These vulnerabilities are enabled by AngularJS evaluating user-provided strings containing interpolation symbols (default symbols are `{{` and `}}`).

 This gem patches ERB/rails_xss and Haml so Angular interpolation symbols are auto-escaped in unsafe strings.
 And by auto-escaped we mean replacing `{{` with ` { { `.
+To leave AngularJS interpolation marks unescaped, mark the string as `html_safe`.

-**This is an unsatisfactory hack.** A better solution is very much desired, but might not be possible without significant refactoring of AngularJS.
+**This is an unsatisfactory hack.** A better solution is very much desired, but is not possible without some changes in AngularJS.
 See the [related AngularJS issue](https://github.com/angular/angular.js/issues/5601).

 Installation